endMS Summer School

 The Evolving Art and Science of MS Care

 What participants have said about their experience

-When asked what they liked about Summer School, some participants said:
+When asked what they liked about Summer School,

 "EVERYTHING!
 Specifically, the workshops were amazing!
 The researchers that took their time to organize the hands-on workshops were fantastic.
 I learned so much about the ways other labs do procedures that I do in my lab differently (and as I learned, less efficiently!)
 They were so helpful!"
 (2015 participant)

 "I LOVED interacting with MS patients.
 As someone who works in the lab, we don't always see the patient side.
 Very very motivating.
 I also liked the career panel at the end of the day.
 All workshops are EXACTLY what we are doing in our lab.
 Very relevant."
 (2015 participant)